Skip to main content

 Last Updated

-The first day after an arrest is rarely neutral.
-Statements, consent decisions, bond conditions, and digital activity can all become part of the prosecution record.
+Statements, consent decisions, release conditions, and digital activity can all become part of a criminal case.

 Immediate Actions After Arrest